All Episodes

 Months later, he was caught hiding at the same farm where he had fled in 1959 after taking part in an attempt to kill the country's prime minister.

-Unclassified FBI interviews conducted during his incarceration at a U.S. detention center offered new details yesterday about Hussein's life on the run.
+Unclassified FBI interviews conducted during his incarceration at a U.S. detention center offered new details yesterday about Hussein's life on the run, Saddam Hussein's life on the run, both before and after he was ousted.

-Documents confirm that Saddam falsely allowed the world to believe Iraq had weapons of mass destruction because he feared revealing his weakness to Iran.
+The documents confirm that Saddam falsely allowed the world to believe Iraq had weapons of mass destruction because he feared revealing his weakness to Iran.

 He was more afraid of Iran than he was us or anybody else.

-Remember now, Saddam was captured on December 13, 2003, eight months after his regime was toppled by uh our invasion, an Iraqi tribunal convicted him of crimes against humanity, and he was hanged at the end of 2006.
+Remember now, Saddam was captured on December 13, 2003, eight months after his regime was toppled by our invasion.

-Every time I, you know, people try to write me and tell me when I misspeak, and I'm grammatically incorrect.
+Every time I, you know, people try to write me and tell me when I misspeak and I'm grammatically incorrect.

-And I'm gonna get it here.
+And I'm going to get it here.

 Rush, he was hung.